Select the method based on the version of Drupal that you want to install:

 The "minimal" option is targeted toward more experienced Drupal site creators who wish to set up their own content types with associated publishing options.
 The minimal profile has only three modules enabled: Block, Database logging, and Update status.

-If your installation directory is not yet configured properly, you will be informed at this step.
+- If your installation directory is not yet configured properly, you'll be informed on this page.
 You can correct the settings individually and either refresh the browser screen or click 'Try again' to see whether there are any errors left.

 - Missing directories and/or incorrect permissions